freistli/rootbot/README.md

      Note:

-     Prompter is optimized for Azure OpenAI.
+     Prompter is optimized for Azure OpenAI specifically.
 Can use the same **azureprompter** function URL in promoterUrl and chatgptUrl.

      **promoterUrl** is the function url after publishing **azureprompter** / **prompter** Azure Function (Node.JS 18 LTS) from Visual Studio Code: